 FDA, in collaboration with other federal agencies, began developing and publishing a list of essential medicines, medical countermeasures, and critical inputs in 2020 in response to President Trump's Executive Order on Ensuring Essential Medicines, Medical Countermeasures, and Critical Inputs are Made in the United States.
-FDA's list of essential medicines identifies those medical products that have the greatest potential impact on public health and are most needed by patients for acute and urgent medical conditions.
-The goal of FDA's essential medicines list is to ensure that the American public is protected against outbreaks of emerging infectious diseases and chemical, biological, radiological, and nuclear threats by ensuring sufficient and reliable long-term domestic production of these products.
-PA Another list of essential medicines, managed by the World vii Utility is a reference to commonly shared basic goods, such as electricity and gas.
+FDA's list of essential medicines identifies those medical products that have the greatest potential vi Quality management maturity measures the consistency and reliability of business processes to implement and maintain the quality of products in the marketplace, including early signals to enable actions to prevent drug shortages triggered by quality issues.

+vii Utility is a reference to commonly shared basic goods, such as electricity and gas.

-wiii Members are customers of the HCU; for example, health systems are the customers for hospital-based drugs and health insurance companies are customers for retail drugs.
+viii Members are customers of the HCU; for example, health systems are the customers for hospital-based drugs and health insurance companies are customers for retail drugs.
 Some call the HCU a "closed-system" model because only members have access to the products and services.

-Health Organization (WHO), identifies medications that may be critical to ensuring that a nation's health system can meet the health care needs of its population.
+impact on public health and are most needed by patients for acute and urgent medical conditions.
+The goal of the FDA's essential medicines list is to ensure the American public is protected against outbreaks of emerging infectious diseases, chemical, biological, radiological, and nuclear threats by ensuring sufficient and reliable, long-term domestic production of these products.
+Another list of essential medicines, managed by the World Health Organization (WHO), identifies medications that may be critical to ensure a nation's health system can meet the health care needs of its population.
 The WHO list of essential medicines prioritizes disease prevalence, public health relevance, and evidence on efficacy, safety, and comparative cost-effectiveness.
 For this report, we examine the role of nonprofit pharmaceutical companies in addressing gaps in the provision of critical medicines for both chronic and acute health conditions.
 For purposes of the stakeholder interviews, essential medicines were broadly defined to include those in the FDA list of essential medicines and others such as oncology drugs or sterile injectables.

-In interviews, stakeholders shared that nonprofit pharmaceutical companies could increase access to essential medicines by leading R&D for low-volume medical products to address unmet health needs, such as products focused on rare diseases, neglected tropical diseases, and antimicrobial resistance.
-Examples of nonprofit pharmaceutical companies engaged in R&D to develop new technologies include Innovative Genomics Institute (IGI), which is working to develop and commercialize CRISPR gene-editing therapies to treat sickle cell disease.
+In interviews, stakeholders shared that nonprofit pharmaceutical companies could increase access to essential medicines by leading R&D for low volume medical products to address unmet health needs, such as rare diseases, neglected tropical diseases, and antimicrobial resistance.
+Examples that illustrate the potential for nonprofit pharmaceutical companies in this area include those that develop new technologies, such as Innovative Genomics Institute (IGI) that is working to develop and commercialize CRISPR gene-editing therapies to treat sickle cell disease.
 Further, the environmental scan identified that R&D and commercialization for new antibiotics to combat antimicrobial resistance is another market gap that may be appropriate for nonprofit pharmaceutical companies.
 In comparison to brand-name drugs in other therapeutic areas, new antimicrobials typically have very low volumes and low prices.
-In the product of the

 Strategies to bring critical medical products to market at lower cost include identifying new uses and indications for approved and off-patent drugs, a strategy known as drug repurposing.
-65 Since safety data exists for approved drugs, it has been estimated that nonprofit pharmaceutical companies can avoid approximately 40 percent of the costs for drug development by repurposing approved drugs.
-66 This strategy can be effective for conditions that have few treatments available, such as rare and neglected diseases.
-For example, the Institute for One World Health repurposed paromomycin, an off-patent drug that is no longer used as an antibiotic, to cure visceral leishmaniasis, a neglected tropical disease. ^{ix}
+Since safety data exists for approved drugs, it has been estimated that nonprofit pharmaceutical companies can avoid approximately 40 percent of the costs for drug development by repurposing approved drugs.
+This strategy can be effective for conditions that have few treatments available, such as rare and neglected diseases.
+For example, Institute for One World Health repurposed paromomycin, an off-patent drug that is no longer used as an antibiotic, to cure visceral leishmaniasis, a neglected, tropical disease.1x